20 August 2019 News

 Vertical Farms would appear to be a Valhalla for plant cultivation.
 Growing crops under the perfect climate (always the same) conditions, throughout the year.
 Continuous production with constant quality.
 And then preferably in multiple layers on top of each other.
 Or perhaps are Vertical Farms not the Holy Grail that they at first appear?

 All new developments go through their teething problems.
 And the first Vertical Farming companies suffered quite a few setbacks resulting in some having to close again due to technical problems, high costs and disappointing sales results.
 And yet, the number of new Vertical Farms is growing steadily.
-At least 200 were established worldwide over the last two years; a trend that Senior Product Specialist Jan van Kuijk from Enza Zaden expects will continue over the next decade.
+At least 200 were established worldwide over the last two years; a trend that our Senior Product Specialist Jan van Kuijk expects to continue over the next decade.

 This is because things are developing rapidly: ‘Fluorescent lighting has been replaced by more efficient LED lighting and companies have - together with the lighting industry - developed various light recipes tailored to specific crops,’ summarised colleague and Lettuce & Endive Portfolio Manager, Anh Nguyen.
 ‘In the 3rd development phase, we will see customised light recipes and remote crop management.
 Using sensors, vision, smartphones and apps, the cultivation process can - in principle - be monitored and managed from anywhere in the world, 24/7.’
 She is expecting the technology to become increasingly cheaper, with increasingly higher output, enabling Vertical Farms to reduce their cost price and compete with conventional growing.